Free Testosterone

 Free testosterone is not measured directly in this test.
 Instead, it is calculated using validated equations that incorporate total testosterone and sex hormone binding globulin values.

 This approach provides a practical and widely accepted estimate of biologically available testosterone using routine blood markers.
-The total testosterone and SHBG assays are standardized clinical laboratory measurements, and the free testosterone value is derived mathematically from these inputs.
+The calculation methods are based on established binding equilibrium models described in the endocrinology literature.

 Who Should Pay Extra Attention to Free Testosterone?